sudhakarmlal/TSAI-ERA-V1/Session16/README.md

-# ERA_Speeding_up_Transformers_16
-# Speeding up Transformers
+# Transformers how to speed up.

-This project focuses on optimizing Transformers for machine translation by making both model and dataset changes to reduce computation time and improve efficiency.
+This core focus of this project is on optimizing Transformers for machine translation by making both model and dataset changes to reduce computation time and improve efficiency.

 ## Model Changes